 Thin Inner Layer: Long sleeve shirt (I sometimes put this under the t-shirt), long john underwear, thin gloves

-Another Layer: Sweatshirt and/or sweater, thick wool socks
+Another Layer: Sweatshirt and sweater, thick wool socks

 Winter Trooper Hat

-These are a great option because they offer warmth, comfort, flexibility, and they can last for years.
-These winter trooper hats are some of the best pieces of winter gear out there and there’s a reason I’m such a big fan.
+These winter trooper hats are some of the best pieces of winter gear out there, and that’s why I’m such a big fan.

 Thin “Under Gloves”

-One really good example are these lightweight running gloves, which also second as a great pair of underneath gloves.
-There are plenty of different ways
+One good example is these lightweight running gloves, which also are a great pair of underneath gloves.
+There are plenty of different ways.

 This allows you to have some temporary protection from the cold if the mittens need to come off and you need your finger dexterity for a few seconds.
-Find gloves that are comfortable.
-They should be snug, but they should never be cutting off circulation.
-Get a good fit, put the mittens on over the top, and your hands will thank you for it.
+Find comfortable gloves.

 Heavy Duty Winter Mittens